 We received a call from a plant hire company advising that they had a set of traffic lights stolen south of Hamilton, Scotland.
 We sent a signal to activate the Automatrics MTrack device.
 We received a cell location in Lanark, but no GPS signal was received.
 Automatrics dispatched a RF signal finder to locate the RF signal emanating from a Ford Transit in Kirkfield Road, Lanark.
 Police Scotland attended the location within 15 minutes.
 The van doors were open to reveal the stolen lights inside.
 The Transit had also been stolen a few days earlier.

-Big thanks to Lanark police officers in attending within 20 minutes at around 23.20 on a Friday night, they also arranged recovery to a safe Police compound.
+Big thanks to Lanark police officers in attending within 20 minutes, and also arranged recovery to a safe Police compound. 👍👍

 After already recovering a stolen Triumph Sprint Motorcycle in Fulham we were contacted for a second time to help locate a stolen Lighting Tower.
 The trailered equipment was stolen from Clacket Services on the M25.
 As this machine was protected with a GSM and RF only device we needed to deploy an RF finder to Lingfield.
 The lighting tower signal was picked up in the centre of the village where the machine was immediately located parked up in a layby.